Skip to main content

 Common questions

-How do I set low battery warnings?
+How do I set up alerts?

 Does it collect any data?

-Can it help prevent overcharging?
+Can it help extend battery lifespan?

 Quick feedback